 The stereotype of the anti-social millennial who communicates entirely through texting and emojis is as silly as it is tiresome.
 But there is some truth to the notion that we prefer to connect on our own terms, when and where we choose.
 And one place we’re almost never going to choose?
 The phone.

 Cold calling at the top of the funnel is hands down the least effective way to reach a millennial prospect—especially if you’re ringing them seconds after they downloaded a white paper.
 In fact, in SnapApp’s recent survey, millennial buyers cited that as one of the three biggest pain points during the sales process.

 The others?
 Cold outreach and lack of personalization.
-Instead of blowing up your prospect’s cell phone the second they sign up to read an e-book, you’ll need to rethink your entire approach to marketing if you want to reach the young leaders of today.
+Instead of blowing up your prospect’s cell phone the second they sign up to read an e-book, you’ll need to rethink your entire approach to marketing and sales effectiveness process if you want to reach the young leaders of today.